On the structure of pointsets with many collinear triples: Introduction

-This conjecture was refuted by Gishboliner and Shapira giving a nice construction for 3-uniform hypergraphs on $n$ vertices with $\sim\frac{n^2}{16}$ edges without a tic-tac-toe \cite{GS}.
-Earlier, F\"uredi and Ruszink\'o conjectured that there are 3-uniform hypergraphs on $n$ vertices with $\sim\frac{n^2}{6}$ edges (almost Steiner triple systems) without a tic-tac-toe \cite{FR}.
-The F\"uredi-Ruszink\'o conjecture is still open, but Gishboliner and Shapira already disproved Elekes' conjecture which was more ambitious than the famous Brown-Erd\H{o}s-S\'os conjecture for 9-vertex configurations.
+This conjecture was refuted by Gishboliner and Shapira, giving a nice construction for 3-uniform hypergraphs on $n$ vertices with $\sim\frac{n^2}{16}$ edges without tic-tac-toe \cite{GS}.
+Earlier, F\"uredi and Ruszink\'o even conjectured that there are 3-uniform hypergraphs on $n$ vertices with $\sim\frac{n^2}{6}$ edges (almost Steiner triple systems) without a tic-tac-toe \cite{FR}.
+This conjecture is still open.

-\begin{conjecture}[Brown-Erd\H{o}s-S\'{o}s \cite{BES}] Fix $m \geq 6$.
-For every $c>0$, there exists a threshold $N = N(c)$ such that if $H_n^{(3)}$ is a 3-uniform hypergraph on $n$ vertices with $|S| \geq cn^2$, edges there exists a subset of $m$ vertices of $H_n^{(3)}$ which spans at least $m-3$ edges. \end{conjecture}

-About 50 years later the only known case of Conjecture \ref{conj:BES} is when $m=6$ due to Ruzsa and Szemer\'edi \cite{RSz}.
-For some estimates and reviews of related works we refer to \cite{SS} and \cite{CGLS}.
-In its general form Conjecture \ref{conj:BES} has resisted all proof attempts, however there are some special cases when even stronger statements can be proven.
-When the edges of the hypergraph are defined by a finite group with edges of the form $(a,b,a+b)$, then the underlying structure helps to find vertices spanning many edges.
-There are several recent works proving such results like in \cite{So2},\cite{CS},\cite{L},\cite{C}, and \cite{NST}.

-Conjecture \ref{Pascal} would have implied the $m=9$ case in the Brown-Erd\H{o}s-S\'{o}s conjecture.
-In the tic-tac-toe configuration there are 6 edges on 9 vertices.
-Elekes' problem was motivated by the configuration illustrated in Figure \ref{fig:Pascal}.
-If three vertices, $A,B,C,$ are collinear then the remaining six are points on a conic.
-It is a special case of Elekes' conjecture on ten points on a cubic in the sense that it is also an over-determined system (three points on a line and six on a conic).
-This configuration is also building block of B\"or\"oczky's example in the Green Tao paper \cite{GT}.